avalonv/curdle/README.md

 ## Installation
 Requires Python 3.6 or higher.

+An terminal which supports truecolor and modifying color values on the fly is recommended.

 Should not require any additional tools on \*nix systems (MacOS, Linux), simply clone this repository:

 ```sh